 THE SOULS OF 100,000 MEN

-THE PRICE OF MEN’S SOULS FORMED THE UNSEEN BASE OF THE TABERNACLE
+THE PRICE OF MEN’S SOULS FORMED THE UNSEEN BASE

 Hence; the silver sockets that anchored the golden boards of the foundation of the tabernacle were made from the silver taken for the redemption of the souls of the men of Israel.

-God wanted them to remember this fact.
+God wanted Israel to remember this fact.

-Jesus paid his life for our redemption.
+He exchanged his life and blood for our redemption.

 SOMETIMES REDEMPTION IS INVISIBLE